LeaderNess · IFS Inner Work

 LeaderNess · Rogers × IFS

 This table crosses the eight protector clusters (rows) with the three exile clusters (columns).
-Each cell shows the pattern as the client experiences it — what they say about their strategy, and what lives underneath in Rogers’ language.
-Use it to locate a client in the map: find their dominant protection, then read across to their dominant wound.
+Each cell shows: the pattern the client lives (italic quote), the wound underneath, and the typical daily costs.
+Use it to locate a client: find their dominant protection, then read across to their dominant wound.

 How to read: find the row that matches how the person protects themselves, then move to the column that matches what they believe about themselves.
-The italic sentence is what you observe or hear; the line below is what lives underneath.
+The italic quote is what you observe or hear; below it is what lives underneath; the grey pills show the most common costs of that specific combination.

 Unworthy Child & Shame-Carrier